 - Round 12 – One 10-card Run

 If a Player does not reach the required melds for a particular round, they must attempt to get the same meld in the next round.
-For Example, If Player 1 failed to play Two 4-card Runs in round 4, they must still try to get Two 4-card Runs in round 5 as well.
+For Example, If Player 1 fails to play Two 4-card Runs in round 4, they must still try to get Two 4-card Runs in round 5 as well.

 Individual cards may also be set on melds that have already been placed on the board.
 This may be done as many times as a Player wishes.